 Here’s our organic hair mask to strengthen and replenish your tresses:

 Blend it all up and apply to hair in sections to reap the benefits.
 Leave on for 20 mins and rinse.

-Eat whilst you treat - We advise you try out Hubbub’s haunted graveyard tagine alongside your beauty makeover - make sure you don’t mix them up!
+Eat whilst you treat - we advise you try out Hubbub’s haunted graveyard tagine alongside your beauty makeover, just make sure you don’t mix them up.

-And do remember that any food waste you do have left over recycle.
+And do remember that any food waste you do have left over should be recycled.